How Byte Helps You

 Cavities, Gum, or Periodontal Disease – Cavities, tooth decay, periodontal disease, inflammation of the gums or permanent markings (e.g. decalcification) may occur or accelerate during use of aligners.
 These reactions are more likely to occur if you eat or drink lots of sugary foods or beverages, or do not brush and floss your teeth before inserting the aligners, or do not see a dentist for preventative check – ups at least every six months.
 In addition, in some circumstances discoloration or white spots may occur; small cavities may increase in size, causing sensitivity and in some cases pain or tooth breakage; gingival inflammation may increase causing soreness and or bleeding.
 If underlying periodontal conditions persists unchecked, they may become more prevalent leading to tooth loss.
 You may have to discontinue aligner treatment.
 All of these symptoms will require you to seek care from a dentist of your choice.

 Damage to Nerves in Teeth – Tooth movement may accelerate nerve damage or nerve death resulting in a root canal, other dental treatment, or loss of the tooth.
-It is not possible to predict which patients may experience nerve damage, but patients who have experienced tooth injury or had restoration work on a tooth are at higher risk.
+It is not possible to predict which customers may experience nerve damage, but customers who have experienced tooth injury or had restoration work on a tooth are at higher risk.
 If your family dentist detects nerve damage prior or during your aligner treatment, treatment may need to be discontinued or eventual tooth loss could occur.

 Discomfort – Your mouth is sensitive so you can expect an adjustment period and some minor discomfort from moving your teeth.
 You may also experience gum, cheek or lip irritation when you initially use an aligner while these tissues adjust to contact with the aligner trays.
 Further, your bite may change during treatment and may result in temporary discomfort.
 Your bite may require adjustment after use of the aligners.